FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 Crosswoodhill Farm Holiday Cottages are annually and individually inspected under the VisitScotland Quality Assurance Scheme.
 Using a scale of 1-5 Stars, this national scheme provides welcome reassurance about what to expect before you arrive.
 Its detailed objective assessment embraces cleanliness, ambience, hospitality, service and standards in the accommodation.
 Orlege and Craigengar were last inspected in 2011 and retain their 5 STAR status.
 More Info

 We are the only holiday cottage business to have 3 times (in 2001, 2005 and 2008) won the Tourism Oscar of Scottish Self-Catering Operator of the Year.
 Entering this award incentivises us to regularly "walk every step of the way" through our business to make sure we continue to conjure up and deliver everything we realistically can for our guests' delight.
-And we are finalists for the 2012 Thistle Awards to be judged in November 2012
+We were finalists for the 2012 Thistle Awards and in 2013 were regional finalists for this same award.

 We invite you to share with us some of the lovely comments made by past guests on our FEEDBACK PAGE